deruncie/shell-novice/_episodes/02-filedir.md

 there is another way to move to any directory, regardless of your current location.

+> ## Absolute path
+>
-So far, when specifying directory names, or even a directory path (as above), we have been using **relative paths**.
-When you use a relative path with a command like `ls` or `cd`, it tries to find that location  from where we are, rather than from the root of the file system.
+> So far, when specifying directory names, or even a directory path (as above),
+> we have been using **relative paths**.
+When you use a relative path with a command
+> like `ls` or `cd`, it tries to find that location  from where we are,
+> rather than from the root of the file system.
+>

-However, it is possible to specify the **absolute path** to a directory by including its entire path from the root directory, which is indicated by a leading slash.
-The leading `/` tells the computer to follow the path from the root of the file system, so it always refers to exactly one directory, no matter where we are when we run the command.
+> However, it is possible to specify the **absolute path** to a directory by
+> including its entire path from the root directory, which is indicated by a
+> leading slash.
+The leading `/` tells the computer to follow the path from
+> the root of the file system, so it always refers to exactly one directory,
+> no matter where we are when we run the command.
+>

-This allows us to move to our `data-shell` directory from anywhere on the filesystem (including from inside `data`).
-To find the absolute path we're looking for, we can use `pwd` and then extract the piece we need to move to `data-shell`.
+> This allows us to move to our `data-shell` directory from anywhere on
+> the filesystem (including from inside `data`).
+To find the absolute path
+> we're looking for, we can use `pwd` and then extract the piece we need
+> to move to `data-shell`.
+{: .callout}

 ~~~
 $ pwd